Stunning, intoxicating, consuming, and glamorous!

 And of course, the most fun part, the Anna K. aesthetic board!
 I hope everyone’s likes this one as well!
 They’re so fun to make.

-Anna K. was exactly what I wanted, it was like glam, fun, twisty, intoxicating, and full of that incredibly overwhelming first love feeling.
+Anna K. was exactly what I wanted, it was glam, fun, twisty, intoxicating, and full of that incredibly overwhelming first love feeling.
 I was so incredibly happy to see a mixed main character, it took my breath away.
 Anyone can be as glam as they want, especially in books!
 Thank you, Jenny Lee!

 About the Author